openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

 When you send a bulk email message to one of the preset recipient groups, you should be aware of who is included in each group.

+.. note:: It is considered good practice to only send messages to active and engaged learners.
+For this reason, regardless of the recipient groups selected, edX will only send email messages to learners in a course run who have logged in within the last 18 months.
+This helps reduce the risk of messages being marked as spam (or bouncing) and helps ensure the continued delivery of bulk course email messages through edX's email providers.

 .. list-table::
    :widths: 30 40 40